 "About the only thing that's changed on Wall Street is that computers have replaced pencils and graph paper.
 Otherwise, the basics are the same.
 The investor's need to believe somebody is matched by the financial advisor's need to make a nice living.
 If one of them has to be disappointed, it's bound to be the former." ~ John Rothchild, Financial Columnist, Time magazine

 We're going to work hard to show you how the fees you pay us are earned in your portfolio strategy.
-Here is an example: recently, certain index funds that I use have been paying their owners to own them.
+Here is an example: recently, certain index funds that we use have been paying their owners to own them.
 Their fees are negative.
 This is due to the fact that active short sellers borrow shares from these indexes and have to pay them.
 This results in the index fund actually doing slightly better than the index it tracks!
 This effect doesn't exist everywhere and it may be temporary, but it's a good example of why choosing a large, liquid industry-standard fund can matter.

 Read more about this interesting effect.

 Take a look at our fees page.
 I think it falls in the category of refreshingly good news.